Mashed Sweet Potatoes: AnHealthier Side

-There are so many reasons to love fall and even more reasons to love sweet potatoes.
+There are so many reasons to love fall and even more reasons to love mashed sweet potatoes.
 While available all year round, sweet potatoes are the perfect autumn cure for both your physical health and your emotional cravings for comfort food.
-Our Mashed Sweet Potato recipe adds a nutritious and unique dimension to any meal and can be enjoyed in a multitude of ways, even when it’s not Thanksgiving.
+Our Mashed Sweet Potatoes recipe adds a nutritious and unique dimension to any meal and can be enjoyed in a multitude of ways, even when it’s not Thanksgiving.
 Filled with rich flavors, vibrant colors, and unforgettable textures, this plant-based dish is the perfect combination of earthy and sweet, all in one nutrient dense bite.
 We’ve made it so easy to make these mashed sweet potatoes healthy by simply combining the natural sweetness of the sweet potato with a touch of cinnamon and maple syrup; no need to add refined sugars to this mix.
 This crowd-pleasing bowl of delicious fluffy root vegetable is so much more than an orange version of your regular mashed side.

 Nutrient Booster: Sweet Potatoes